View declared candidates by office and learn more about ACOG National elections.

 The Committee meets yearly in late June on a Saturday to discuss and determine the slate of officers for the following year.
 This meeting usually is held in Washington, DC.

-Executive Board receives and accepts final slate.
+Board of Directors receives and accepts final slate.

 March (At least 30 days prior to the Annual Business Meeting, per ACOG Bylaws)